How to Plan A White Rim Trail Self-Supported Bikepacking Adventure

 Hardscrabble Climb

-There are two big climbs to tackle, though.
-The first is Hardscabble, which starts out mellow but quickly turns into a steep hike-a-bike beast.
-It’s definitely not as hard as the Murphy climb, but it’s still a challenge and you’ll probably let out a few curse words.
-The descent down the other side is long, sandy, and fun, though, and then it’s more pedaling above the river with a great spot to enjoy lunch.
+There were two big climbs to tackle, though.
+The first was Hardscabble, which started out mellow but quickly turned into a steep hike-a-bike beast.
+It wasn’t as hard as the Murphy climb, but it was still a challenge and I for sure let out a few curse words.
+The descent down the other side was long, sandy, and fun, though, and then it was more pedaling above the river with a great spot to enjoy lunch.

-The last few miles after you pass the Labyrinth Campsite is a bit of a mental struggle.
-It’s about 5 miles to the base of Mineral Bottom and the Horsethief Trail that will take you back to your car.
+The last few miles after we passed the Labyrinth Campsite was a bit of a mental struggle.
+It was about 5 miles to the base of Mineral Bottom and the Horsethief Trail that took us back to our car.
 Just keep pedaling 🙂

 Horsethief Trail

-This final climb looks way more brutal than it actually is.
-I honestly enjoyed this ascent because it’s 100% rideable (unlike Murpheys and Hardscrabble) and it’s the final challenge to the 100-miles that you just rode on a loaded bike.
-Take your time, put your bike in its lowest gear, and just keep spinning your way to the top where you (hopefully) have a cold beverage waiting for you.
+This final climb looked way more brutal than it actually was.
+I honestly enjoyed this ascent because it’s 100% rideable (unlike Murpheys and Hardscrabble) and it was the final challenge to the 100 miles that we just rode on a loaded bike.
+I took my time, put my bike in its lowest gear, and just kept spinning my way to the top where we had a cold beverage waiting for us!

-(Pro-tip: take your time on this last day so that you climb up Horsethief in the shade.
-We started our climb around 3pm and about half of it was gloriously shaded).
+Tip: take your time on this last day so that you climb up Horsethief in the shade.
+We started our climb around 3pm and about half of it was gloriously shaded.

 Alternative camping/Route Options